richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 ### Topographic variables

-The NASA  Shuttle Radar Topography Mission (SRTM), a global topographic data, was obtained from the GEE data archive to compute elevation, slope, and aspect.
-The NASA SRTM elevation data has a pixel size of approximately 30m, this was adjusted to match the Sentinel-2 pixels before computing the topographic variables.
-The elevation, slope and aspect images were added to the composite images from the Sentinel-2 and Sentinel-1 to compose a single image of several bands.
+The ACT digital elevation model (DEM) derived from an aerial LiDAR survey was used to compute topographical variables, such as slope, aspect, and ruggedness index, in QGIS 3.10.
+The pixel size of the DEM was 1m, so, all topographical variables were geometrically corrected to 10m using bilinear interpolation method to match the Sentinel-2 pixels and for easy import into GEE.
+In GEE, the elevation, slope, aspect, and ruggedness index images were added to the composite images from the Sentinel-2 and Sentinel-1 to compose a single image of several bands.

 ### Random forest classification